 Are Cars Allowed on Mackinac Island Michigan?

 One of the things that makes Mackinac Island so special is that you can’t take your car.
 In fact, motor vehicles are banned from the island.
 Horse-drawn carriage drivers and the city government took steps to prohibit the “horseless carriages” in 1898 because the vehicles scared the horses.
 Because of that, M-185 is the only state highway in the U.S. where automobiles aren’t allowed.

-Instead, the road is used by bicyclists, carriages, and pedestrians.
-The island has more bikes per capita compared to anywhere else in the world, so you won’t have trouble finding one to get around.
+The island has more bikes per capita compared to anywhere else in the world, so you won’t have trouble finding one to get around – there are plenty of bike rental locations along the main street near the ferry docks.
 You can even bring your own.
 Also, all mail and package deliveries are made via horse-drawn dray.

 Despite that, there are a few exceptions to the ban.
 For the filming of “Somewhere in Time” in 1979, a few vehicles were allowed.
 There are emergency vehicles to protect residents’ and visitors’ health and safety as well.
 Additionally, the golf courses allow golf carts, and some of the residents use snowmobiles in the winter to get around.